isabellaPhung/UCSC-CSE123-S25/doc/common/demo_procedure.md

   2. Allow the device to send the task update to the broker.
   3. Verify that on the website, the task is marked as completed.

-- Remove a task
-  1. In the web interface, select the task modified in the previous step.
-  2. Set the status of the task to "deleted"
-  3. Manually refresh on the device, and verify to the audience that the task no longer exists.

 - Double edit
-  1. In the web interface, create the same task from the first step.
-  2. Manually refresh on the device.
-  3. In the web interface, mark the task as deleted.
+  1. In the web interface, mark the task as deleted.
-  4. On the device, mark the task as complete.
+  2. On the device, mark the task as complete.
-  5. Let the device send the new completion status.
+  3. Let the device send the new completion status.
-  6. Show on the web interface that the task has been deleted.
+  4. Show on the web interface that the task has been deleted.
+  5. Show on the client that the task has been deleted

+- Event delete
+  1. On the device, delete an event
+  2. Let the device sync
+  3. Show on the web interface that the event has been deleted.

 ### Part 3: Setup procedure {-}